pran1q/innovicassignment/README.md

  - platform (from meta.platform)
  - totalPoints (sum of all points from points collection for this application \_id)
 ```

 The items are sorted in descending order based on points.
-The response will be in JSON format with status code 200.

 In case of an error (e.g. db failure), a JSON document will be returned with an error field containing the error description with the correct response code in the following format:
 ```
 {
   status: false,
   error: <error_message>
 }
 ```
 ## Database Dump

-In root directory I will provide dummy data that I am using in JSON format.
+In root directory I provided dummy data that I am using in JSON format.
-After importing the dump into the innovic database, both collections should appear.
+After importing the data dump into the ```innovic``` database, both collections should appear.

 ## Conclusion